jessesadler/debkeepr/README.md

 ### Arithmetic functions

-`debkeepr` contains functions to perform arithmetic operations such as addition, subtraction, multiplication, division on lsd vectors.
+`debkeepr` contains functions to perform arithmetic operations such as addition, subtraction, multiplication, and division on lsd vectors.

-There are two different ways to add lsd vectors and/or lists of lsd vectors.
-Their use depends on the desired outcome. `deb_sum()` takes any number of lsd vectors and/or lists of lsd vectors and returns a single numeric vector of length 3 that is the sum of the input values. `deb_add()` has a different use case.
+There are two different ways to add lsd vectors and/or lists of lsd vectors. `deb_sum()` takes any number of lsd vectors and/or lists of lsd vectors and returns a single numeric vector of length 3 that is the sum of the input values. `deb_add()` has a different use case.
 It only accepts two lsd vectors and/or lists of lsd vectors: `lsd1` and `lsd2`.
-If `lsd1` and `lsd2` in `deb_add()` are both lsd vectors, the output will be equivalent to `deb_sum()`.
+If `lsd1` and `lsd2` in `deb_add()` are both vectors, the output will be equivalent to `deb_sum()`.
 However, if one or both of the inputs are lists of lsd vectors, the output will be the length of the longer list and each element of the list is added to the equivalent element of the other input.
 If one input is shorter than the other, the shorter input will be recycled. `deb_subtract()` is equivalent to `deb_add()` with `lsd2` subtracted from `lsd1`.

 ``` r
 # Use deb_sum to reduce multiple lsd values to a single value